 4. The wife: I would love to have more cuddling and other skin-to-skin time with you.
 I feel so much more affectionate, and sexual, if between sexual connecting we do a lot of hugs, hand-holding, arm-around-my should.
 What's your thoughts on that?

-How does a zero criticism relationship with all you interact with at home and at work sound to you?
+How does a zero criticism relationship with all with whom you interact at home and at work sound to you?

 Most people feel much happier when they feel safe from criticism from work colleagues, adult loved ones, and even their kids.
 Those folks all will feel similarly secure and comfortable with you if you practice these rules.